 Use fluticasone and vilanterol only as directed by your doctor.
 Do not use more of it and do not use it more often than your doctor ordered.
 Also, do not stop using fluticasone and vilanterol without telling your doctor.
 To do so may increase the chance of side effects.

-Inhaled fluticasone and vilanterol combination comes with patient directions or a Medication Guide.
+Inhaled fluticasone and vilanterol combination comes with a patient information leaflet and patient instructions.
 Read the directions carefully before using fluticasone and vilanterol.
 If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
 Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.